Cleopatra was the last member of the Ptolemaic dynasty that ruled Egypt between 323 BCE and 30BCE.

 The founder of the dynasty was Ptolemy I, a general of Alexander the Great who took over Egypt following Alexander‘s death in 323 BCE.

-Cleopatra was, therefore, an ethnic Macedonian, not Egyptian.
+Queen Cleopatra was, therefore, an ethnic Macedonian, not Egyptian.

 Following her father’s death in 51 BCE, she became a co-ruler of Egypt with Ptolemy XIII, her younger brother who also became her husband.